mspedilus/Mini-Twitter/README.md

 # Mini Twitter
-Mini Twitter is an iOS app made in Swift using Twitter's API.
+Mini Twitter is an iOS app built with Swift using Twitter's API.
 This is a basic twitter app to view, compose, favorite, and retweet tweets.

 ## User Stories